Wald-Kernel: Learning to Aggregate Information for Sequential Inference: Introduction

-Sequential decision strategies outperform their fixed sample size counterparts in achieving same decision risk using less number of samples on the average.
-Initially, developed by Wald~\cite{wald1947} to reduce the number of inspections in industrial quality control, it becomes widely used in clinical studies to reduce the average number of patients that are undergoing potentially risky treatments.
-Even when the cost of samples are not a major concern, sequential techniques can be used to reduce the computational cost of obtaining relevant information from a data sample.
-Thus sequential test is still a method of great potential in any time sensitive scenario.
-For example, in many computer vision problems, more sophisticated feature is usually expensive and slow to obtain even though they provide higher accuracy.
-Therefore cascading classifier such as Viola-Jones\cite{viola2001rapid} is widely used due to their sequential nature.
+\IEEEPARstart{S}{equential} decision strategies outperform their fixed sample-size counterparts as they can achieve any given level of decision risk using less number of samples on the average.
+Initially, developed by Wald~\cite{wald1947} to reduce the number of inspections in industrial quality control, sequential tests are now widely used in clinical studies to reduce the number of patients that are undergoing potentially risky treatments.
+Even when the cost of samples are not a major concern, sequential techniques can be used to reduce the computational cost of acquiring relevant information from a data sample.
+Thus sequential test is still a method of great potential in any time, sample or complexity constrained application domain.
+For example, in many computer vision problems, information rich features have usually high computational complexity though they can support decisions with lower error rates.
+To control computational complexity of the decision rules, sequential rules such as cascading classifier such as Viola-Jones\cite{viola2001rapid} have been proposed.

-For the case of known class conditional densities accumulating likelihood statistics and comparing with fixed thresholds minimizes the average stopping time under fixed error constraints.
-In this paper, we consider the case where the class conditional densities generating the data is unknown and sequential decision rule has to be learned directly from labeled data samples.
-While there exists plethora of supervised learning algorithms to learn fixed sample test rules using parametric and non-parametric forms, there exist relatively few algorithms designed to learn to perform sequential classification.
-Unlike the single sample classification problems where only the decision boundary is critical, sequential decision rules require a mapping from sample space to a state space for aggregation of evidence and making stopping rules.
-To be concrete we focus on the specific problem of learning a binary sequential classifier.
-The class conditional distribution is assumed to be unknown, but identical and conditionally independent over time resulting in a stationary decision/aggregation rule.
-For temporal aggregation of information across samples constructing an estimate of the likelihood or posterior probability emerges as an obvious framework for constructing sequential rule.
+For classification problems with {\em known} class conditional densities, it is well known that accumulating likelihood statistics and comparing with fixed thresholds minimizes the average stopping time under fixed error constraints.
+In this paper, we consider the case of {\em unknown} class conditional densities and study supervised learning of sequential decision rules from labeled data samples.
+There exists plethora of supervised learning algorithms to learn fixed sample test rules using parametric and non-parametric forms.
+In contrast, there exists relatively few algorithms designed to learn to perform sequential classification.
+Unlike the single sample classification problems where only the decision boundary is critical, sequential decision rules require a mapping from sample space to a state space for aggregation of evidence and stopping rules based on posterior confidence estimates.
+Here, we focus on the specific problem of learning a binary sequential classifier assume identical and conditionally independent samples from an unknown class conditional density.
+For temporal aggregation of information across samples constructing an estimate of the likelihood or equivalently posterior probability emerges as an obvious framework for constructing sequential rule.